 NEW YORK - A group of plaintiffs who seek damages for injuries suffered in ignition-switch-related accidents that occurred before the sale of the assets of General Motors Corp.
 (Old GM) to General Motors LLC (New GM) filed an appeal on June 10 from a bankruptcy court ruling that New GM is shielded from the majority of ignition-switch suits stemming from conduct on the part of Old GM (In re: Chapter 11 Motors Liquidation Co., et al., f/k/a General Motors Corp., et al., No. 09-50026, S.D.
 N.Y.
 Bkcy.).

 ROCHESTER, N.Y. - Efforts by a copyright infringement plaintiff to hold a former licensee responsible for copying designs that were pitched and rejected failed June 10, when a New York federal judge instead granted the defendant summary judgment (Barbara McDonald v.
 K-2 Industries Inc. d/b/a Pavilion Gift Company, No. 10-6678, W.D.
 N.Y.; 2015 U.S. Dist.
 LEXIS 75205).

-NEW YORK - A federal judge in New York on Oct.
-13 rejected lead plaintiffs' motion in a securities class action lawsuit to vacate a previous ruling based on their finding of new evidence, finding that the lead plaintiffs failed to bring the evidence at the time of the defendants' motion for reconsideration (In re SAIC Inc. Securities Litigation, No. 12-1353, S.D.
-N.Y.; 2014 U.S. Dist.
-LEXIS 13629).
+NEW YORK - A federal judge in New York on June 5 denied motions for reconsideration filed by defendants in a securities class action lawsuit, ruling that the defendants' arguments fail as a matter of law (In re BioScrip Inc. Securities Litigation, No. 13-6922, S.D.
+N.Y.; 2015 U.S. Dist.
+LEXIS 73484).